telosnetwork/telos-decide/docs/ContractAPI.md

 ### ACTION `assignseat()`

 Assigns an account name to a seat name.
-Requires the authority of the committee updater.

-- `committee_name` is the name of the committee.
+- name `committee_name`: the name of the committee.

-- `treasury_symbol` is the treasury symbol that the committee belongs to.
+- symbol `treasury_symbol`: the treasury symbol that the committee belongs to.

-- `seat_name` is the name of the seat being assigned.
+- name `seat_name`: the name of the seat being assigned.

-- `seat_holder` is the name of the new seat holder.
+- name `seat_holder`: the name of the new seat holder.

-- `memo` is a memo describing the seat assignment.
+- string `memo`: a memo describing the seat assignment.

+Required Authority: `updater_acct@updater_auth`

 ```
 cleos push action trailservice assignseat '["jedicouncil", "2,TEST", "seat1", "yoda", "first jedi council election"]' -p testaccountc